The Single Most Important Thing You Need to Enter Machu Picchu

 Can I use a photo copy or electronic copy of my passport?

 No. With this exception.
 In an emergency, it may be possible to use an electronic copy to enter Machu Picchu or board the train.
 But this is determined by factors that are out of our control.
 This is why we ask people to email copies of their documents.
 In a couple of cases, a traveler has left his/her passport with their excess luggage stored in the hotel.
 We have emailed the digital copy of their passport to their guide to get them on the train and into Machu Picchu.
 Here's the sad part.
 We cannot use it to get them on the Inca Trail.
 The rigid rules require that hikers must show their original document at the point of entry.
 And it must be the same passport used to buy the permit.
-Not even God can get you on the Inca Trail without his (or her) original passport!
+Not even God can get you on the Inca Trail without your original passport!

 What if I make a mistake with my online reservation?